 - Abbe Pierre is best remembered as the founder of the Emmaus, a movement to combat poverty and homelessness.
 Initially started to provide accommodation for the homeless people of Paris, the movement soon spread throughout France.
 The rising popularity of the Emmaus also led to opening of branches in several other countries.
 Millions of needy people around the world have been assisted by the movement so far.Awards & Achievements

-- For his contribution in war, Pierre was awarded the Croix de guerre 1939-1945 with bronze palms and the Médaille de la Résistance.During his life, Abbe Pierre was awarded and honored for his works many a times.
-He was offered the Balzan Prize for Humanity, Peace and Brotherhood among Peoples in 1991.He held the distinction of having being voted as the most popular person of France.In 1998, he was made the Grand Officer of the National Order of Quebec while in 2004, Pierre was awarded the Grand Cross of the Legion of Honor by Jacques Chirac.Personal Life & Legacy
+- For his wartime contributions, Abbe Pierre was awarded the Croix de Guerre 1939-1945 with bronze palms and the Médaille de la Résistance.He was honored with the Balzan Prize for Humanity, Peace and Brotherhood among Peoples in 1991 for his relentless and selfless service to humanity.He was made Grand Officer of the National Order of Quebec in 1998.In 2004, he was awarded the Grand Cross of the Legion of Honor by Jacques Chirac.Personal Life & Legacy

 Books by Abbe Pierre